SSL for MongoDB Connections

 - Q. Do you have any driver configuration examples?

-mLab offers SSL support for MongoDB connections as an option on all Dedicated plans provisioned via mlab.com and running MongoDB 2.6 or later.
+mLab offers SSL support for MongoDB connections as an option on all Dedicated plans provisioned via mlab.com.
 Enabling SSL adds another level of security for communication between the application and database, allowing clients to open encrypted connections to the database servers and then verify the identity of those servers before sending any sensitive information.

 Even when using SSL to secure your connections to MongoDB, we still recommend placing your application infrastructure and your database in the same datacenter / cloud region, to minimize network latency and take advantage of the network security features offered by the cloud provider.